How to Obtain a Certified Connecticut Vital Record (birth, marriage, death, etc. record)

 for the address and telephone contact information for the vital records office in each of the 169 towns in Connecticut.

 The State Vital Records Office at the Connecticut Department of Public Health (DPH) maintains a statewide registry of all births, marriages, civil unions, deaths and fetal deaths that have occurred in CT since July 1, 1897.
 For information on vital records prior to July 1, 1897, contact the town where the vital event occurred.
 See the Town Vital Records Directory

 for town contact information.

-If you wish to request a copy of a vital record from the State Vital Records Office, please note the current processing time at the State of CT is approximately six (6) weeks for requests for birth, death, fetal death, and marriage certificates that are received through the mail.
+If you wish to request a copy of a vital record from the State Vital Records Office, please note the current processing time at the State of CT is approximately six (6) to eight (8) weeks for requests for birth, death, fetal death, and marriage certificates that are received through the mail.
 Certificates ordered from the State or town through the mail are sent to customers via regular mail.
 Regular mail does not afford the opportunity to track the status of delivery as does UPS mail.

 For faster processing, you may also obtain an official, certified copy of the certificate from the town where the event occurred,

 if a "State" certified copy of a vital record is not needed.
 Please contact the town for specific processing times.
 For the town address and telephone number, click on the following link for the Town Vital Records Directory